Information and advice on rabies, the viral infection of the central nervous system which affects mammals and humans.

 Advice for travellers

-if bitten or scratched in a country where rabies is present, clean the wound thoroughly with soap and plenty of water and seek local medical advice immediately
+- clean the wound thoroughly with soap and plenty of water and seek local medical advice immediately, if bitten or scratched in a country where rabies is present

-if treatment is not obtained at the time of the bite/scratch, seek medical advice immediately on return, even if the bite was weeks before.
+- if treatment is not obtained at the time of the bite or scratch, always seek medical advice immediately on return, even if the bite was weeks before - you may need to continue a course of rabies vaccines or start a course if it was not started while you were abroad

-The Department of Health Green Book rabies chapter has details of rabies pre-exposure prophylaxis and post-exposure treatment.
+The Department of Health and Social Care Green Book (Immunisation against infectious disease) rabies chapter has details of rabies pre-exposure prophylaxis and post-exposure treatment.